haydarai/rheem/README.md

 * `rheem-basic`: provides common operators and data types for your apps (recommended)
 * `rheem-api`: provides an easy-to-use Scala and Java API to assemble Rheem plans (recommended)
 * `rheem-java`, `rheem-spark`, `rheem-graphchi`, `rheem-sqlite3`, `rheem-postgres`: adapters for the various supported processing platforms
-* `rheem-profiler`: provides functionality to learn operator and UDF cost functions from historical execution data
+* `rheem-profiler`: provides functionality to learn executionOperator and UDF cost functions from historical execution data

 For the sake of version flexibility, you still have to include your Hadoop (`hadoop-hdfs` and `hadoop-common`) and Spark (`spark-core` and `spark-graphx`) version of choice.